 - Pain and other physical problems often make it harder for survivors to do things they used to enjoy.
 You may also have trouble leaving the house, traveling, or visiting other people.
 Injury-related limitations make it harder to nurture and build relationships.

 - Many survivors are not able to drive or work after their injury.
 Lack of transportation and money may make it hard to visit others or do things you enjoy.

 - People generally make friends through work or being involved in social or recreational activities.
 After injury, survivors often stop working and may not be involved in sports, church, and other activities.
 You may lose contact with friends and co-workers because you don’t see them as much.

-In Huntsville, the “All Cracked Up” Brain and Spinal Cord Injury Support group is one way young adults can overcome the isolation of brain and spinal cord injury and start connecting with people who understand.
-The group meets on second Saturdays from 11:00 – 1:00 to eat lunch, play games, plan events and share what’s happening in each others lives.
-Shannon shares, “One of the most valuable benefit of the brain and spinal cord injury support group is finding a place where you feel comfortable and can talk with people who “get it,” who truly understand your issues.
-What surprised me was all of the how helpful it was to share “strategies,” those amazing little tools that help you do things you couldn’t do otherwise.
+In Huntsville, the Brain and Spinal Cord Injury Support group is one way young adults can overcome the isolation of brain and spinal cord injury and start connecting with people who understand.
+The group meets to eat lunch, play games, plan events and share what’s happening in each others lives.
+Shannon, a group member, shares, “One of the most valuable benefit of the brain and spinal cord injury support group is finding a place where you feel comfortable and can talk with people who “get it,” who truly understand your issues.
+What surprised me was how helpful it was to share “strategies,” those amazing little tools that help you do things you couldn’t do otherwise.
 Many of us struggle with performing simple everyday tasks like getting dressed in the morning and making supper.
 Group members share “strategies” for what works for them — and it feels like a light bulb lights up inside your head!”

-“All Cracked Up” is open to people ages 17 to 40ish and meets on second Saturdays at Therapy Achievements.
-For more information, to get a schedule of meetings, or to get on the mailing list, contact Karen at 256-509-4398 or email@example.com.
+For more information about the group, to get a schedule of meetings, or to get on the mailing list, contact Karen at 256-509-4398 or firstname.lastname@example.org.